Abdullah Abdullah: 2019 presidential election

-Incumbent Chief Executive Abdullah Abdullah registered as a candidate for the 2019 Afghan presidential election.
+Incumbent Chief Executive Abdullah Abdullah registered as a candidate for the 2019 presidential election.
 Abdullah selected Enayatullah Babur Farahmand as his First Vice President and Asadullah Sadati as Second Vice President.

-After the election results showed that Ashraf Ghani was declared as the winner, Abdullah declared himself winner as well, sparking a political crisis and leading him to publicly state that he would form a parallel government.
-On 9 March, both Abdullah and Ghani took the presidential oath of office at separate inauguration ceremonies.
+After the election results showed that Ashraf Ghani was declared the winner, Abdullah declared himself the winner as well, sparking a political crisis and leading him to publicly state that he would form a parallel government.
+On 9 March 2020, both Abdullah and Ghani took the presidential oath of office at separate inauguration ceremonies.
 The United States pressured the Afghan government to come up with a solution by cutting $1 billion of aid.
 This, with mounting international pressure and the threat of the Taliban, forced officials to strike a deal between Abdullah and Ghani.
 The deal left President Ghani in charge of executive power and created the High Council of National Reconciliation.
 Mr. Abdullah is head of the council, where he will lead peace efforts with the Taliban.